postsharp/Metalama.Documentation/docfx/namespaces/Metalama.Framework.Validation.md

 Aspect can register validators from their implementation of <xref:Metalama.Framework.Aspects.IAspect`1.BuildAspect*?text=IAspect.BuildAspect>, and fabrics from their implementation of <xref:Metalama.Framework.Fabrics.TypeFabric.AmendType*>, <xref:Metalama.Framework.Fabrics.NamespaceFabric.AmendNamespace*> or <xref:Metalama.Framework.Fabrics.ProjectFabric.AmendProject*>.

-From these methods, call the <xref:Metalama.Framework.Validation.IValidatorReceiverSelector`1.WithTargetMembers*?text=amender.WithTargetMembers> or <xref:Metalama.Framework.Validation.IValidatorReceiverSelector`1.WithTarget*?text=amender.WithTarget> method exposed on the `builder` or `amender` parameter, then call <xref:Metalama.Framework.Validation.IValidatorReceiver`1.Validate*> or <xref:Metalama.Framework.Validation.IValidatorReceiver`1.ValidateReferences*>.
+From these methods, call the <xref:Metalama.Framework.Validation.IValidatorReceiverSelector`1.With*?text=amender.With> method exposed on the `builder` or `amender` parameter, then call <xref:Metalama.Framework.Validation.IValidatorReceiver`1.Validate*> or <xref:Metalama.Framework.Validation.IValidatorReceiver`1.ValidateReferences*>.
 These methods allow you to register a delegate.
 This delegate is then called and receive a context object of type <xref:Metalama.Framework.Validation.DeclarationValidationContext> or <xref:Metalama.Framework.Validation.ReferenceValidationContext>.
 The delegate can then analyze the code or reference, and report diagnostics.

 The <xref:Metalama.Framework.Validation.IValidatorReceiver`1.ReportDiagnostic*>, <xref:Metalama.Framework.Validation.IValidatorReceiver`1.SuppressDiagnostic*> and <xref:Metalama.Framework.Validation.IValidatorReceiver`1.SuggestCodeFix*> methods are provided for convenience, and use <xref:Metalama.Framework.Validation.IValidatorReceiver`1.Validate*>.